Leadership: O.E. lædan “cause to go with one, lead,” causative of liðan ” – to go in advance

 1. Consistently tell the truth to myself and all others;

-2. Genuinely love my wife and family;
+2. Genuinely love my significant other and family;

 3. Humbly remember why they love me;

 5. Respectfully attend to the expectations of my customers; and

 6. Consciously balance among self, home, work and play.